North Carolina State University College of Veterinary Medicine: William Rand Kenan, Jr. Library of Veterinary Medicine

+The Veterinary Medicine Library at the College of Veterinary Medicine focuses on education and discovery in life sciences, veterinary medicine, and animal and human health.
+The library features several multipurpose and conference reservable spaces as well as a range of available technologies.
+As of the fall of 2025, the library is also home to the College of Veterinary Medicine Community Cat, Chickpea.

 Buildings & Facilities

 The NCSU College of Veterinary Medicine is located on the 180 acre Centennial Biomedical Campus, which is west of NC State's main campus and part of the university's research park and campus complex -- Centennial Campus.
 The campus consists of 20 buildings, including the CVM Research building, a 100000 sqft facility where there are investigations in genomic sciences, gene therapy, vaccine development, cancer immuno-therapy, and genetic research.
 The Randall B. Terry, Jr. Companion Animal Veterinary Medical Center. completed in late 2010, the 110000 sqft has more than double the size of the current Veterinary Teaching Hospital.
 The Teaching Animal Unit is a working farm located right on the College campus a few steps away from lecture halls and labs.

 Academic canine bone marrow transplantation

 N.C.
 State is not the first school to do canine bone marrow transplant but they are the first to have it at a clinical academic setting.
 They are hoping to one day set up a bone marrow registry for dogs as well as philanthropic donors who will help dog owners with the cost of the procedure.
 There are several organizations that offer funding for the canine bone marrow transplant at NC State University.